PearlThoughts-Intern-DevOps/devops-crm-project/README.md

-# Task 10 — AWS Observability with CloudWatch (Twenty CRM)
+# Task 10 — AWS Observability with CloudWatch - Twenty CRM

 This repository/folder contains the documentation and supporting evidence for **Task 10: AWS Observability with CloudWatch**, built on top of the Twenty CRM deployment from `devops-crm-project` (branch `fiza`).